UnicoLab/FlowyML/docs/advanced/conditional.md

 # Conditional Execution 🔀

 UniFlow supports dynamic pipeline execution paths based on runtime conditions.
-This allows you to build flexible workflows that adapt to data quality, model performance, or external factors.
+Build smart workflows that adapt to data quality, model performance, or external factors.

+> [!NOTE]
+> **What you'll learn**: How to build adaptive pipelines that change behavior based on data
+>
+> **Key insight**: Real-world pipelines aren't linear.
+They need to make decisions (e.g., "Is this model good enough to deploy?").

+## Why Conditional Logic Matters

+**Without conditional logic**:
+- **Manual intervention**: Stopping pipelines manually if accuracy is low
+- **Rigid workflows**: One size fits all, regardless of data volume or quality
+- **Separate pipelines**: Maintaining "Training" and "Deployment" pipelines separately

+**With UniFlow conditional logic**:
+- **Automated decisions**: "If accuracy > 90%, deploy.
+Else, retrain."
+- **Adaptive behavior**: "If data > 1GB, use Spark.
+Else, use Pandas."
+- **Unified workflows**: Handle edge cases within the same pipeline

+## Conditional Patterns

 ## 🔀 Conditional Steps